botingw/rulebook-ai/README.md

 ## Advantages of Using the Rules Template

-1.  **Cross-Platform Compatibility:** Usable seamlessly with Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, RooCode, Windsurf, Github Copilot, and other AI coding assistants.
+1.  **Cross-Platform Compatibility:** Usable seamlessly with Cursor, CLINE, Claude Code, Codex CLI, Gemini CLI, Kilo Code, RooCode, Warp, Windsurf, Github Copilot, and other AI coding assistants.
 2.  **Context Sharing:** Enables context sharing and consistent workflows across different AI assistants, facilitating collaborative and platform-agnostic development.
 3.  **Up-to-Date Compatibility:** Designed to be compatible with the latest versions of Cursor and CLINE, ensuring long-term usability.
 4.  **Automated Documentation Generation:**  Provides the foundation for automatically generating comprehensive project documentation in PDF format, streamlining documentation efforts.